 A: You may be placing your finger to far off the bevel or dragging to the right too slowly.

-Future support for percussion assignations.
+Future support for percussion notation is planned.

 Accidentals can sometimes collide in dense chords.
 We are working on this.

-Future support for measure-attached text.
+Future support for measure-attached text is planned.